 Review of application

-The SweSAT working group reviews each application based on current public access and confidentiality legislation before the data can be released.
-After the order has been submitted, it is reviewed for approval and release of the data.
-We will then contact you with information about costs and, if necessary, request additional information or documentation.
+The SweSAT working group reviews each application based on current legislation on access to information and confidentiality before data can be released.
+After the order has been submitted, we will produce a cost estimate.
+This cost estimate must be approved before we can process the application further.
+After the cost estimate has been approved, the application is reviewed by the SweSAT working group for possible approval and release of data.
+We may contact you at any time during the process to request additional information or documentation.

 Reference